 |Social Studies||Graduate seminars in U.S. history, European history, and global history|

 Teacher certification requirements (noncredit workshops):

 Prior to graduation, all M.A.T. students must have attended and participated in these three state-required workshops, each of which is offered several times a year on the Ithaca College campus:

 Professional Portfolio and Action Research Project

 In lieu of a thesis requirement and/or a comprehensive exam, the M.A.T. program includes the graduation requirement that all students complete both a professional development electronic portfolio and an action research project.
 The professional portfolio provides evidence that the M.A.T. candidate has met College, state, and national standards for effective teaching, and its preparation begins during the first semester of the M.A.T. program.
 The action research project is also a yearlong project: the research proposal is developed in the summer and fall, data is collected and analyzed in the spring, and the research report is written and presented in the final summer semester of the program.

 Professional Semester in Education

 During the spring semester in the program, M.A.T. students complete two student teaching experiences, one in grades 7-9 and the other in grades 10-12.
 Student teaching is a full-time commitment requiring full days in public schools and additional hours spent in planning, assessment, after-school activities, and a weekly seminar.
-M.A.T. students are not allowed to enroll in additional courses or participate in varsity sports during the professional semester.
+M.A.T. students are not allowed to enroll in additional courses or participate in varsity sports, musical ensembles, or theater performances at the College during the professional semester.